jaivilatkar1/PIIOT23JAN3012/README.md

 #### Start with the Understand Stage by going to [wiki](https://gitlab.iotiot.in/newbies/orie/module-4/wikis/home) and then complete the Summary and Practice Stages in issues.

-#### `IMPORTANT NOTE:` Since this is the final module of Orientation, there is an "`Additional Assignment`: Final Completion of Orientation module" to be completed for the completion of the module.
+#### `IMPORTANT NOTE:` Since this is the final module of Orientation, there is an `Additional Assignment` to be completed for the completion of the module.